Educational Support Departments » Counseling Center » Counselors' Corner

 Ave Maria University (FL) *

-The Ave Maria Experience
+Ave Maria Experience Days

 When you visit the Ave Maria University, you’ll notice some extraordinary things—our world-class professors, our authentically Catholic culture, how we come together to serve others.
 This is the Ave Maria community and it’s unlike anything you’ve ever experienced.
 Our beautiful campus is nestled in South Florida just 40 minutes from Naples.
 When you visit, you’ll immediately feel at home.
 Come see what makes Ave Maria so special!